 Why should you choose BGAN?

-When high-speed internet connectivity is a requirement, no matter the location, BGAN service is the only viable ‘carry portable’ solution we know of (Certus 700 from Iridium being the closest comparison).
+When high-speed internet connectivity is a requirement, no matter the location, BGAN service is one of the few viable ‘carry portable’ solutions we know of (Certus 700 from Iridium being the closest comparison).

 Please visit BGAN Frequently Asked Questions for an overview of the BGAN service.